guguji666666/GJS-MDC-Tips/Defender for SQL/D4SQL Initiative/readme.md

 ![image](https://github.com/guguji666666/GJS-MDC-Tips/assets/96930989/8293c4d4-3a22-4b8e-8fce-c88477882a74)

 ### Conclusion
-When enabling `Azure Monitoring Agent for SQL server on machines` in panel, relating polices are assgined automatically and so do remediation tasks
+When enabling `Azure Monitoring Agent for SQL server on machines` in panel, relating polices are assigned automatically and so do remediation tasks

 ## 2. Assign initiative "Configure SQL VMs and Arc-enabled SQL Servers to install Microsoft Defender for SQL and AMA with a user-defined LA workspace"